Lauren-Mercedes/language-click/README.md

 ## Application Programming Interface - API

 To extend the functionality of the game and the player's learning experience an API was integrated into the code to enable the question to be read aloud.
-This additonal functionality enhanced learning by providing the player with pronounciation knowledge as well as learning the definition of the word or phrase.
+This additional functionality enhanced learning by providing the player with pronunciation knowledge as well as learning the definition of the word or phrase.

 The API used was [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) which is a browser API.
 The Web Speech API has two components, the ability to recognise speech and the ability to generate speech, the speech generation component was the main focus of the use of the API in Language Click.